The Sugar Beet Harvest- an Unbeatable Experience

 RVers going the Sugar Beet Harvest recruits should know up front that these position require 12 hour shifts on your feet.
 Shifts run 7:00-7:00 and 8:00-8:00Most often then not, you’ll be standing or walking.
 You’ll be outside either during the days or nights, and you’ll need to make sure you’re prepared with food and water.

-The Sugar Beet Harvest happens in northern states like Montana, North Dakota, Minnesota and Michigan.
+The Sugar Beet Harvest happens every year in northern states like Montana, North Dakota, Minnesota and Michigan.
 Count on winter weather.
 Temperates during the early mornings and late nights can drop below freezing.

 Working with 32 Campgrounds in the region, part of your compensation will include your site.
 Yes!
 You read that correctly, FREE camping is included!